eas-lab/igor-xop.net/README.md

 ###To build and test
  1. Make sure you've built the XOPSupport project in your XOP Toolkit folder
- 2. Set an environment variable called XOPSupport to point to the XOPSupport directory and ensure that both Igor.lib and XOPSupport.lib are in that directory.
+ 2. Set an environment variable called XOPSupport to point to the XOPSupport directory
-    The project files here use that variable to locate headers and libraries.
+ 3. Copy `Igor.lib`, `XOPSupport.lib`, and `vc90.pdb` into the local `lib` directory.
- 3. Build this solution.
+ 4. Build this solution.
 It will put MyCSharpLib.dll and MyXOP.xop in XOP.NET\output
- 4. In your Igor Extensions folder, make a shortcut to MyXOP.xop.
+ 5. In your Igor Extensions folder, make a shortcut to MyXOP.xop.
- 5. Start Igor
+ 6. Start Igor
- 6. Enter the following command
+ 7. Enter the following command

         Print MyFunc(6,7)